-In this calling scenario, the StarLeaf endpoints are in the same organization and have a direct IP route to each other.
-However, in a StarLeaf multipoint conference, all of the media has to be transcoded, and transcoding is all done by the StarLeaf Cloud Core.
-Therefore, each endpoint sends and receives all of its signaling and media via the organization’s StarLeaf border controller, through which it accesses the call control and media engines that are needed to make the multipoint conference work.
+In a point-to-point call in the same organization, StarLeaf endpoints have a direct IP route to each other.
+However in a multipoint conference, all the media must be transcoded by the StarLeaf platform.
+Each endpoint sends and receives its signaling and media through the StarLeaf border controller.
+The endpoint accesses the call control and media engines that are needed to make the multipoint conference work through the border controller.

-Clearly, this situation leads to a higher load on the organization’s Internet connection.
-In mitigation, because the video contributed from each endpoint in the conference is shown at a much lower resolution than it would be on a point to point call, the bit rate at which each endpoint transmits media is much lower than on a point to point call—typically, 0.5 mb/s instead of 1.5 mb/s.
+This situation leads to a higher load on the organization’s Internet connection.
+Because the video contributed from each endpoint in the conference is shown at a much lower resolution than it would be on a point-to-point call, the bit rate at which each endpoint transmits media is much lower than on a point-to-point call, typically 0.5 mb/s instead of 1.5 mb/s.

-When endpoints outside the conference host organization are included in a conference, their signaling and media are routed via the other organization’s StarLeaf border controller (in the case of external StarLeaf endpoints) or via standard H.323 or SIP calls across the Internet to the destination endpoint, as shown in the following diagram.
+When endpoints outside the host’s organization join a meeting, their signaling and media are routed through the other organization’s StarLeaf border controller (in the case of external StarLeaf endpoints), or through standard H.323 or SIP calls across the Internet to the destination endpoint.

-In the following diagram the conference includes a third-party endpoint outside the organization that has a public IP address.
+In the following diagram the meeting includes a third-party endpoint outside the organization that has a public IP address: